thirdweb-dev/contracts/docs/IERC721A.md

-*Burned tokens are calculated here, use _totalMinted() if you want to count just minted tokens.*
+*Returns the total amount of tokens stored by the contract.Burned tokens are calculated here, use _totalMinted() if you want to count just minted tokens.*

 #### Returns